- 15 Jul 2022

 - Where possible, Customers are routed to the same Agent they spoke with before

 Rules are a set of conditions that, when met, can trigger actions and/or responses in Gladly.
 For example, you can set a Rule to route all incoming emails with the word ‘Returns’ in its subject to an inbox that deals just with Customers wanting to return items.
-It’s an easy way to automate workflow, saving time and effort for the more common actions your team takes.
+It’s an easy way to automate workflow, saving time and effort for your team's more common actions.

 Rules can only be applied to incoming emails and SMSs and can be used to: